51Degrees/documentation/README.md

 In order for DoxyGen to generate nice diagrams, [GraphVis 2.38](https://graphviz.gitlab.io/_pages/Download/windows/graphviz-2.38.msi) must be installed.

 ### Pattern Lab
 The css used in all documentation comes from the pattern lab submodule.

 To generate the `docs-main.min.css` needed by the documentation, follow the installation instructions in the [PatternLab readme](patternlab/README.md) to generat the css, then run ``gulp minify-css`` to minify it.
 The minified css will now live in `patternlab/source/css`.

+After re running the pattern lab generation, the SVG images in `patternlab/source/images/' should also be copied to the `docs/images` directory.

 ## DoxyWizard
 The DoxyGen package includes `doxywizard.exe` which will guide you through generating the documentation.
 After opening it, open the `DoxyFile` within it and go to generate the documentation.